 Prioritize safety & obey the law at all times.

-Treat everyone and everything that you encounter with respect.
+Treat everyone and everything that you encounter with curiosity and respect.

 If you are used to leading or being an expert, consider stepping back and making space for others to do so.
 If you are quite content following, consider challenging yourself to step up and spend some time leading the way.